uiuc-cs448/uiuc-cs448.github.io/index.md

 Before/after lecture or lab, etc. Just ask us for a private space and time to speak!

-> [!NOTE]
-> Prefer contacting assistants for most assignment grading/extension or technical platform issues.
+> ℹ️ Prefer contacting assistants for most assignment grading/extension or technical platform issues.
 Prefer contacting the instructor for adminstative tasks, emergencies, etc. (but please still tag/CC an assistant!)